amamarul/boiler-plate-commands/README.md

 $this->app->register(\Amamarul\BoilerPlateCommands\Providers\BoilerPlateCommandsServiceProvider::class);
 ```

-## The register function must look like this
+## The register function should look like this
 ``` php
 public function register()
 {